erred/w/src/blog/2019-06-23-kustomize-all-the-things.md

---- title
-kustomize all the things
---- description
+---
-managing k8s configs with kustomize
+description: managing k8s configs with kustomize
+title: kustomize all the things
---- main
+---
 [kustomize](https://github.com/kubernetes-sigs/kustomize)
 is a cli built in (-ish) to `kubectl` that allows for more complicated workflows